justintaddei/v-shared-element/README.md

 </script>
 ```

-## Asking question and reporting bugs
+## Asking questions and reporting bugs

 If you're experiencing any problems, or have general questions about the plugin, feel free open a new issue (but search through the existing ones first, as your question may have been answered already).